huggingface/diffusers/docs/source/en/using-diffusers/reusing_seeds.md

 ```

 > [!TIP]
 > If reproducibility is important to your use case, we recommend always passing a CPU `Generator`.
-The performance loss is often neglectable and you'll generate more similar values than if the pipeline had been run on a GPU.
+The performance loss is often negligible and you'll generate more similar values than if the pipeline had been run on a GPU.

 Finally, more complex pipelines such as [`UnCLIPPipeline`], are often extremely
 susceptible to precision error propagation.
-Don't expect similar results across
-different GPU hardware or even PyTorch versions.
 You'll need to use
 exactly the same hardware and PyTorch version for full reproducibility.

 </hfoption>